Learning how to upload fonts to Cricut is very simple!

-It is very simple to install and upload fonts in Cricut Design Space, but you still need to see how it happens the first time!
-There are also a couple of things you might need to do if you can’t see your newly installed font in Design Space, which we’ll get into below.
+There are also a couple of things you might need to do if you can’t see your installed font in Design Space.
+We’ll show you what to do below.

 1. Choose A Font